jomjol/neural-network-analog-needle-readout/Training_Data.md

 # Training data details

 The training data is included as original pictures: [data_raw_all.zip](data_raw_all.zip) (Zipped version).
-This pictures have a size of 142x142 pixels, which is way to much for the training.
+This pictures have a size of 142x142 pixels, which is way too much for the training.
 Experimenting with different downscaling it turned out, that 32x32 pixel still is big enough to read the value.

 Therefore all pictures are resized for training.
 This is done using [Image_Preparation.ipynb](Image_Preparation.ipynb) and the pictures are stored in the directory [data_resize_all](data_resize_all)